UPS-API/UPS-SDKs/README.md

 To get an access token using the Client Credentials Flow, follow these steps:

 ### Installation
-1. //TODO ADD INSTALLATION INFORMATION
+1. Include package in your project.
 2. Use the SDK’s built-in `GetAccessToken` method to send a POST request to the _/oauth/token_ endpoint, and then use the access token in your API requests.